 Celebration of writing:

 Celebrating our amazing writers is hugely important at East Tilbury; both adults and children alike take pride in their work.
 Celebrating achievements in writing occurs not only in the classroom but also as a whole-school event - contributing to our 'stars of the week' and newsletter celebration pages.
-The work produced by the children is read aloud to their peers and placed on a special display board for all staff, pupils and visitors to enjoy.

 Teaching: